szczyglis-dev/py-gpt/README.md

 ## Python/OS

 This tool allows you to run Python code directly from within the app.
 It is integrated with the `Python interpreter` plugin. **Use IPython** selects IPython (default) or standard Python, while **Sandbox** selects host execution (**Disabled**), the **Built-in sandbox** based on a uv-managed CPython environment, or **Docker**.
-Docker provides the strongest isolation; the built-in sandbox provides moderate OS-level isolation where supported and does not require Docker.
+Docker provides the strongest isolation; the built-in sandbox separates the execution environment from PyGPT itself and does not require Docker, but it is not a filesystem/network security boundary.
 In Docker mode the active conversation data workdir is available as `/mnt/data`.

-**Python/IPython environment:** Host execution requires a working Python environment on the host system. **Built-in sandbox** creates its own uv-managed CPython environment on first use and does not require Docker. **Docker** requires Docker and provides the strongest isolation of the available options.

 Docker installation: [Docker Engine](https://docs.docker.com/engine/install/) | [Docker Desktop](https://docs.docker.com/desktop/)